Laarryy/clippyv2/README.md

  Who can use it?

- - This command can only be used in the patreons channel, due in part to it being a fun bonus, and also the hard 2000 request/month limit which could be reached if a bunch of people used it a bunch.
+ - This command can only be used in the patreons, staff, and helpful channels, due in part to it being a fun bonus, and also the hard 2000 request/month limit which could be reached if a bunch of people used it a bunch.